Designing and securing assessment

 Not every assessment task needs to be secure.
 Note that, from Semester 2, 2025, the transition will begin to ensure that every course includes at least one secure assessment item.

 Secure assessment strategies include supervised tasks, invigilated activities, or assessments involving direct interaction with staff or peers.
-Across UQ, schools and faculties are working to clarify what secure assessment looks like in their contexts.

 - Live (in-person) quizzes in lectures